nf-core/cutandrun/docs/usage.md

 ### Read Filtering and Duplication

 After alignment using Bowtie2, mapped reads are filtered to remove those which do not pass a minimum quality threshold.
 This threshold can be changed using the `minimum_alignment_q_score` parameter.
+The mitochondrial reads can be filtered by setting `remove_mitochondrial_reads` to `true`.

 CUT&RUN and CUT&Tag both integrate adapters into the vicinity of antibody-tethered enzymes, and the exact sites of integration are affected by the accessibility of surrounding DNA.
 Given these experimental parameters, it is expected that there are many fragments which share common starting and end positions; thus, such duplicates are generally valid but would be filtered out by de-duplication tools.
 However, there will be a fraction of fragments that are present due to PCR duplication that cannot be separated.